tyzbit/numerifides/README.md

 I propose this system be called the Numerifides (capitalized) Trust Consensus Protocol, or Numerifides (Nu-mer-ih-fih-dees) for short.
-Transactions using this system are to be called “numerifide(noun) transactions” (nu-mer-ih-fi’d) or “numerifides (lowercase)” (nu-mer-ih-fi-dz) and trusted mappings to be referred to as numerified(verb) numerifides(plural noun) or Numerifides transactions).
+Transactions using this system are to be called “numerifide(noun) transactions” (nu-mer-ih-fi’d) or “numerifides" (lowercase) (nu-mer-ih-fi-dz) and trusted mappings to be referred to as numerified(verb) numerifides(plural noun) or Numerifides transactions).
 This is derived from the latin word numeris for number, and the Roman goddess Fidēs, the goddess of trust and good faith.